 The lovely and sophisticated France attracts around 300,000 international students from both EU and non-EU countries each year.
 A viable reason for France’s popularity is that universities have lower tuition fees compared to other European countries.
-If you dream of studying in France yourself, you are probably curious to know more about the application process within a French university.
+If you also dream of studying at colleges and universities in France, you are probably curious to know more about the application process at French universities.

 Choose the right degree subject in France